bahrus/xtal-element/README.md

 This will also reflect to "data-[lisp-case-of-property]-is=" (for now, until custom pseudo state is a thing).

-This gives a consumer of the web component to power to get the behavior they need, instance by instance.
+This gives a consumer of the web component the power to get the behavior they need, instance by instance.

 Or they can extend the web component, and set beReflective to true in the constructor, if needed all the time.